SouthernMethodistUniversity/hpc_docs/docs/examples/conda/README.md

 In most cases, you can source your shell profile to avoid having to log out.
 For most users, this is `source ~/.bashrc`.

-We additionally recommend that you disable Conda's auto-activate base functionality.
-By default, Conda will load a base environment, which can cause issues with system dependencies.
+We additionally recommend that you disable Conda/Mamba's auto-activate base functionality.
+By default, Conda/Mamba will load a base environment, which can cause issues with system dependencies.
 In particular, applications on
 <https://hpc.m3.smu.edu> often behave in unexpected ways because it tries to
 use a Conda package instead of the correct system package.